Skip to main content

 Offset Mortgages

-In return for not receiving any interest on their savings, the homeowner pays a lower rate of interest on their mortgage: an arrangement known as ‘offsetting’.
+In return for not receiving any interest on their savings, the homeowner can reduce their monthly payments or shorten the mortgage term, an arrangement known as ‘offsetting’.
 An Offset mortgage is only available where both the mortgage account and the savings account/accounts are with the same provider.

-On a £200,000 mortgage for example, if the homeowner offset £20,000 of their savings against their mortgage, he or she would pay interest on the outstanding balance — i.e. £180,000.
+For example, on a £200,000 mortgage, if the homeowner offsets £20,000 of their savings against their mortgage, he or she would pay interest on the outstanding balance — £180,000.
 As the rates of interest charged on mortgages are usually higher than those paid on savings accounts, offsetting can be more financially advantageous to the borrower.

 Another aspect of an Offset Mortgage relates to income tax.
 In addition to reducing the interest on their mortgage, the homeowner might pay less income tax simply because their savings are not earning any interest.

-In common with other mortgages, Offset Mortgages are available on a fixed and variable rate of interest basis, although some borrowers charge a higher rate of interest for providing an Offset Mortgage than a standard variable rate mortgage.
+In common with other mortgages, Offset Mortgages are available on a fixed and variable rate of interest basis, although some borrowers may charge a higher rate of interest for providing an Offset Mortgage than a standard mortgage.

 Offset Mortgages

-In return for not receiving any interest on their savings, the homeowner pays a lower rate of interest on their mortgage: an arrangement known as ‘offsetting’.
+In return for not receiving any interest on their savings, the homeowner can reduce their monthly payments or shorten the mortgage term, an arrangement known as ‘offsetting’.
 An Offset mortgage is only available where both the mortgage account and the savings account/accounts are with the same provider.

-On a £200,000 mortgage for example, if the homeowner offset £20,000 of their savings against their mortgage, he or she would pay interest on the outstanding balance — i.e. £180,000.
+For example, on a £200,000 mortgage, if the homeowner offsets £20,000 of their savings against their mortgage, he or she would pay interest on the outstanding balance — £180,000.
 As the rates of interest charged on mortgages are usually higher than those paid on savings accounts, offsetting can be more financially advantageous to the borrower.

 Another aspect of an Offset Mortgage relates to income tax.
 In addition to reducing the interest on their mortgage, the homeowner might pay less income tax simply because their savings are not earning any interest.

-In common with other mortgages, Offset Mortgages are available on a fixed and variable rate of interest basis, although some borrowers charge a higher rate of interest for providing an Offset Mortgage than a standard variable rate mortgage.
+In common with other mortgages, Offset Mortgages are available on a fixed and variable rate of interest basis, although some borrowers may charge a higher rate of interest for providing an Offset Mortgage than a standard mortgage.

 Read less